 For the past 90 years, Bell Labs have been pioneers of science and technology.
 So it was a surprise to learn that The Future X Network was its first published book.
 For this notable moment, we collaborated with Alcatel-Lucent to create promotional assets for their much-anticipated book launch.

 As you might expect, their findings were very comprehensive.
 They explored the limits of current technology with a view of 2020 and beyond.
 What they found is that we’re at the dawn of a new era in networking that will define the future of human existence.
 The book is loaded with statistics and dense information that validated their vision.

 CGI Interactive crafted a narrative that pulled the most relevant research together into a contextual story flow.
 With that as our foundation, we created three separate deliverables, adjusting the content for each to take advantage of their format strengths.

-With the book art and Alcatel-Lucent brand as our guide, we designed and animated an Interactive Infographic using the full data set and content.
-The project was on a very fast timeline requiring all of the assets to be completed in a two week timeframe.
-Our experience with new web based tools and “can do” attitude saved the day.
+With the book art and Alcatel-Lucent brand as our guide, we designed and animated an Interactive Infographic.
+The project was on a very fast timeline requiring all of the assets to be completed in a two-week timeframe.
+Our experience with new web-based tools and “can do” attitude saved the day.
 We pulled together a lean team to keep the communications fluid and production agile.

 “You couldn’t have asked for a better [client] team to work with.
 They were open to hearing our suggestions based on our expertise, they made quick decisions — and when they didn’t have an answer, they provided the direction we needed within hours, helping make this project a success.”